jstanai/Named-Entity-Recognition-with-spaCy/README.md

     "For navigating your city, or escaping it altogether, the 2019 smart EQ fortwo features a high-tech interior.", "I Love the smart EQ fortwo car, it's amazing.", "Reviews of the smart EQ fortwo have been phenomenal!
 Smart EQ fortwo cars are a hit."
-    "Fortwo?",
     "Fortwo is for everyone.",
     "I am thinking of buying a fortwo coupe."
     "How much does a fortwo coupe cost?",
     "At signing, how much will be due for a new fortwo?", "Is fortwo the best car from Smart?",
     "Fortwo is a type of Smart car."
-    "The fortwo model is sick!"
 ]
 ```